 It is common for the valves to leak a little as your child grows older, but if this becomes severe, they sometimes need further repair or even replacement with an artificial valve.
 If the valve is replaced, this will need to be monitored to make sure the replacement is working effectively, and an artificial valve may need to be replaced as the child grows.

-Children with artificial valves will also need to take anticoagulants for the rest of their lives, which can have a number of implications for their health and lifestyle (see Warfarin fact sheet).
+Children with artificial valves will also need to take anticoagulants for the rest of their lives, which can have a number of implications for their health and lifestyle (see the Warfarin Information sheet).